laurencelin/RHESSysEastCoast/README.md

 - break down "Roads" as paved road (high impervious and parallel to the slope surface) and contour road on mountain/steep slope (contour feature can interrept subsurface water on slopes); required RHESSysEC specific flowtable inputs
 - storm drainage point along the paved road network in urban catchment, as well as quick drainage area (e.g., yards, parks, ..etc)
 - streamflow = returnflow + baseflow + stormdrainage + (gw.out) if applied
+- subpatch LULC modeling, i.e., multiple LULC in one patch.
+In this case, the "old" LULC def becomes useless because a patch cannot be defined by a single LULC def.
+So in this new version of model, LULC def becomes a parameter file holding fertilizer, septic, sewer, and pond depth information (e.g., https://github.com/laurencelin/GIS2RHESSys/blob/master/lulcCollectionEC.csv).
+The id "11" is just an id, unrelated to the action code (defined below) in the flow table.
 - patch scale controls on surface-subsurface routing and interaction (use flowtable actionCodes and model commandline flags to replace drinagetype); actionCodes are prime numbers; multiple actions can be implemented on the same patch simply by multiplying the actionCodes; for example, three actions (irrigation, fertilizer, and exess water drainage) could occur in a lawn patch and its actionCode is 741 = 13 X 19 X 3; actionCodes are listed below:
   - 1 = stream drinage
   - 2 = contour road drainage